Our Story

 Connecting locals since 1983

-Back in 1983, a group of Westgarth locals wanted to create a friendly space for people to come together, learn and support one another.
-That’s how Jika Jika Community Centre started – a place built on community and inclusivity.
+Back in 1983, a group of Westgarth locals wanted to create a friendly space where people could come together, learn and support one another.
+That’s how Jika Jika Community Centre began – a place built on community, connection and inclusivity.

-Beyond our programs, we're committed to providing community support to locals in need, such as via our free food program.
-We also actively engage in social justice to create a more equitable and inclusive community.
+Beyond our programs, we’re committed to supporting local people doing it tough through initiatives like our free food program.
+We also actively support social justice and work towards creating a more inclusive and connected community.

 Guided by community values